openshift/enhancements/README.md

 - have identified people who agree to work on and maintain the enhancement
   - many enhancements will take several releases to complete

-## Why are Enhancements Tracked

-As the project evolves, its important that the OKD community understands how we build, test, and document our work.
-Individually it is hard to understand how all parts of the system interact, but as a community we can lean on each other to build the right design and approach before getting too deep into an implementation.

 ## When to Comment on an Enhancement Issue